 By Plane (on Wheels) Late May to Early Oct

 Yukon River Lodge is located approximately halfway between Fairbanks and Nome, right on the Yukon River.
 Direct flights from Fairbanks to the airstrip in Ruby take about an hour and twenty minutes, depending on wind direction (sometimes a bit more, sometimes a bit less).
-Our guests can fly in via private charter flight to the Ruby airstrip or on regular commercially scheduled flights.
+Air passengers can fly in via private charter flight to the Ruby airstrip or on regular commercially scheduled flights.
 Please note, we use Wright Air Service as our preferred air service for flights from Fairbanks to Ruby.
-The round trip commercial flight from Fairbanks to Ruby with Wright Air or Everts Air is priced at around $300/per person/round trip as of summer 2021.
-Space on commercial flights can be limited and space limitations or time preferences may require our guests to charter flights in order to obtain the dates that they are interested in.
+The round trip commercial flight from Fairbanks to Ruby with Wright Air or Everts Air is priced at around $300/per person/round trip as of Jan 2022.
+Space on commercial flights can be limited and space limitations or time preferences may require passengers to charter flights to Ruby in order to obtain the dates that they are interested in.

 By Plane (on Floats/Skis/Tundra Tire) Seasonal

 By Boat Late May to Early Oct

 The lodge is located between the Novi (Nowitna River-about 30 miles upriver) and the Melozi (Melozitna River-approximately 14 miles downriver).
 We are approximately a 30 minute boat ride from the village of Ruby, an 8 hour boat ride from the Yukon River Bridge (making us the perfect layover stop for people headed to the Nowitna, Koyukuk, Yuki, Innoko or other river systems further down the Yukon). **During the summer and fall months we sell unleaded fuel to boats at the river.
-Please call ahead in September, if you can, to confirm availability (907) 347-1616.
+Please call ahead by the 1st week in August to confirm fuel availability (907) 347-1616.
 Lodge guests have also arrived by canoe, kayak, raft and paddle board.